-The pension fund financial statements of City of Westminster Pension Fund (the 'pension fund') administered by Westminster City Council (the "Authority") for the year ended 31 March 2022 which comprise the Fund Account, the Net Assets Statement and the notes to the pension fund financial statements, including a summary of significant accounting policies are derived from the audited pension fund financial statements for the year ended 31 March 2022 included in the Authority's Statement of Accounts (the "Statement of Accounts").
+We have examined the pension fund financial statements of the City of Westminster pension fund (the 'pension fund') for the year ended 31 March 2023 included within the pension fund annual report, which comprise the Fund Account, the Net Assets Statement, and the notes to the financial statements, including the summary of significant accounting policies.

-In our opinion, the accompanying pension fund financial statements are consistent, in all material respects, with the audited financial statements, in accordance with proper practices as defined in the CIPFA/LASAAC Code of practice on local authority accounting in the United Kingdom 2021/22 and applicable law.
+In our opinion, the pension fund financial statements are consistent, in all material respects, with the audited financial statements of Westminster City Council for the year ended 31 March 2023 and comply with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23.